plasmon360/Meep_cylinder_scattering_project/README.md

 Meep_cylinder_scattering_project
 ================================
-attached are the input files for calculating extinction, scattering, absorption of a cylinder in meep.
-The results are also compred to an analytical solution.
+This project contains code to calculate extinction, scattering, absorption of a cylinder in meep.
+A The results are also compared to an analytical solution.

-You will need a system like ubuntu with meep, octave3.2 installed.
-Everything is automated.
-The shell script file will do everything it calls meep and octave. just run the shell file in your terminal.
+You will need a system like ubuntu with meep and octave3.2 installed.
+The shell script file will do everything it calls meep and octave.